sagc-bioinformatics/workshop_nfRNAseq/content/nf-core.md

 To take a closer look at what nf-core pipelines are available, let's make use of the **nf-core tools**

 # nf-core tools
-The nf-core command is it's own seperate toolkit.
+The nf-core command is its own separate toolkit.
 It isn't necessary for running nextflow pipelines, but it can aid usability and you may find it's syntax more approachable.
 For each nf-core pipeline there are multiple ways to run the software, with three of them presented on the homepage of each pipeline.

 	1. nexflow run